An Impetus for Municipal Credit Enhancement

-1.Municipal Securities Rulemaking Board, based on year end 2017 data
+1.Municipal Securities Rulemaking Board, March 2019

 *This commentary does not serve as an advertisement or recommendation to invest in Opportunity Zones.
 In addition, the tax implications described are only hypothetical and questions regarding specific tax implications should be directed to a qualified tax expert.